mukeshcode/Head-First-Java/first.md

 3. Memory management
 4. Promise of portability(Write once run anywhere)

-**How Java Works**
+_How Java Works_

 Java Source Code ----COMPILATION---> Platform Independent Bytecode ---Java Virtual machine---> Final output

 Every machine capable of running Java files can interpret Bytecode to something which it can run.

-_Running a program means telling JVM to load the class and then execute the complete main method._
+_Running a program means telling JVM to load the class and then execute the complete main method_